A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Alternating Sign Trapezoids

 To enumerate monotone triangles and trees, we use operator formulae and constant term expressions.
 To this end, we need to introduce several operators and notations.
 First, we define the \emph{symmetriser}~$\sym$ and the \emph{antisymmetriser}~$\asym$ of a function $f(X_1,\dots,X_n)$.
 Let $\mathfrak{S}_n$ be the symmetric group of degree $n$.
 Then

 We use $\sym_{\mathbf{X}}$ and $\asym_{\mathbf{X}}$ as an abbreviation if $\mathbf{X}=(X_1,\dots,X_n)$ is clear from the context.
 Furthermore, $\ct_{\mathbf{X}} f(\mathbf{X})=\ct_{X_1,\dots,X_n} f(X_1,\dots,X_n)$ denotes the constant term of the function $f$ with respect to the variables $X_1,\dots,X_n$.
-Finally, we define the \emph{shift operator}~$\E_X$, the \emph{forward difference operator}~$\fd_X$, and the \emph{backward difference operator}~$\delta_X$:
+Finally, we define the \emph{shift operator}~$\E_X$, the \emph{forward difference operator}~$\fd_X$ and the \emph{backward difference operator}~$\delta_X$:

 where $\id$ denotes the standard identity operator.
-The \emph{$Q$-forward difference operator}~$\Qfd_X$ and the \emph{$Q$-backward difference operator}~$\Qbd_X$ are defined as follows:
+The \emph{$M$-forward difference operator}~$\Qfd_X$ and the \emph{$M$-backward difference operator}~$\Qbd_X$ are defined as follows:

-They generalise the previous difference operators as they reduce to $\Qfd_X$ and $\Qbd_X$, respectively, if we set $Q=1$.
-We use the notation $\E_x f(x) \coloneqq \left. \E_X f(X)\right|_{X=x}$ for a given a variable~$X$ and an integer~$x$.
+They generalise the previous difference operators as they reduce to $\fd_X$ and $\bd_X$, respectively, if we set $M=1$.
+We use the notation $\E_x \left[ f(x) \right] \coloneqq \left. \E_X \left[ f(X) \right] \right|_{X=x}$ for a given a variable~$X$ and an integer~$x$.
 This abbreviatory notation is correspondingly used for other operator expressions.
-Note that all the operators commute independently of the variables they refer to.
+Note that for a function of several variables, any of these operators which is associated with a variable~$X$ commutes with any of these operators which is associated with a different variable~$Y$.

-Fischer and Riegler \cite{FR13} provided a weighted enumeration of monotone triangles:
+Fischer and Riegler \cite{FR15} provided a weighted enumeration of monotone triangles: